-The Old Barn stands on its own at the end of the yard of our 35 acre smallholding, surrounded by fields and National Trust woodland.
+The Old Barn stands on its own at the end of the yard of our 35 acre organic smallholding on the slopes of Sugar Loaf Mountain in the Brecon Beacons National Park.
+It is surrounded by fields and National Trust woodland.
 We have lovingly restored the barn as a stylish and comfortable holiday home using traditional Welsh slate, oak, lime and eco-friendly materials.
-There is fabulous walking from the doorstep, and further afield in the Black Mountains and Brecon Beacons, and outdoor activities such as cycling, riding, kayaking and wild swimming are available locally.
+There is fabulous walking from the doorstep into the Black Mountains and on into the Brecon Beacons, and outdoor activities such as cycling, riding, kayaking and wild swimming are available locally.

 The Old Barn is an ideal base for events such as the Hay Festival (June) and Abergavenny Food Festival (September).
 The beaches of the Gower are just over an hour's drive, and the vibrant Welsh capital, Cardiff, is only 50 minutes away.